There is no satisfying heavy bass without a subwoofer. For something where size matters, will a small subwoofer do the job?

 You can still enjoy deep and rich bass with a small sub, but you need to know which will fit the profile or it’s just money wasted.
 To help you find the best small subwoofers our experts have put together this concise review.

 Our experts’ first choice is the Definitive Technology ProSub 800.
 It’s a small subwoofer that fits into a more compact home theater setup.

-Most compact subwoofers come in at about 8-inches with impressive peak power outputs.
-You can expect 300 watts from this powerful bass sub for expansive sound that fills the room.
+Most compact subwoofers come in at about 8-inch driver with impressive peak power outputs.
+You can expect 300 watts from this powerful bass sub for expansive acoustics that fills a large room.

-You can incorporate other Definitive Technology components to the home theater system to create a full-fledged cinematic experience.
+You can incorporate other components of this subwoofer to the home theater system to create a full-fledged cinematic experience.
 The ProSub 800 comes with many connection options and four adjustable feet that protect your floors and can accommodate different heights.

 2. Polk Audio PSW111 8” Subwoofer